 Here’s an example to illustrate my point.
-If I show you two pictures:
+If we show you two pictures:

 That’s barely half the truth, though.
 Data doesn’t really turn into value purely by giving it purpose.
 It turns into insight.
 In order to complete the path to value, you need people to turn insight into decisions and actions.
 For instance, when Arundo’s Pump Toolkit suggests you could run the pump 15% faster (and increase daily production) without incurring significant risk of problems, you need to somehow trust that suggestion and decide to turn up the pump RPM.

-Where am I going with this?
-I’m suggesting you stop thinking about data as a source of competitive advantage.
+Where are we going with this?
+We're suggesting you stop thinking about data as a source of competitive advantage.
 Rather, your competitive advantage is the pace you’re turning new data enabled insight into operational change.
 Put differently, it’s the speed you’re able to find and scale possible, useful and practical solutions.